alimagdye/compiler-implementation/README.md

 - assigns 1 to 3 are implementations for scanner
 - assign 4 is the same as 3
 - assign 5 is an implementation for top-down parser
+- assign 6 is an implementation for LL(1) parser